psybits/gopsydose/README.md

 To see all dosages: `gopsydose -get-logs`

+To search the dosages: `gopsydose -get-logs -search "whatever"`

 To see the progress of your last dosage: `gopsydose -get-times`

 You can combine `-get-logs` or `-get-times` with: `-for-id`